Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I live in a small apartment and have limited storage space.
 I love to bake and have lots of odd size pans and casserole dishes.
 I purchased several small plastic crates similar to a milk crate.
 These fit neatly in one lower cabinet.
 One holds my baking pans and cutting boards standing on end like books on a shelf and the other holds my odd shaped glass dishes in the same manner.
-These will not fall over when one is removed because of the limited space between them.
-I can find them easily and I don't have to climb up to reach a top cabinet.

 Conventional storage in many cupboards in the home leaves a lot of wasted space.
 To maximise this space I have added 'intermediate' shelving.